-Trina’s Starlite Lounge dedicates an entire portion of its menu to hot dogs, but our favorite—no offense to the Corn Dog or the Tofu Pup—remains the Starlite-Style.
-In this iteration, a griddled hot dog is dressed with French fries, coleslaw, and creamy “Starlite sauce.”
-But should you ever tire of this standby, pay attention to the Dog of the Day special, which has formerly featured hot dogs topped with everything from crispy wontons to cheese curds.
+This Somerville staple dedicates an entire portion of the menu to hot dogs, but our favorite—no disrespect to the Corn Dog or the Tofu Pup—remains the Starlite-Style.
+The signature iteration at Trina’s Starlite Lounge dresses up a griddled dog with French fries, coleslaw, and creamy, tangy “Starlite” aioli.
+(Check out TFL’s cookbook, Dining In Boston, for the special recipe.)
+Should you ever tire of this standby, though, check out the Dog of the Day, which has formerly featured specials topped with everything from crispy wontons to cheese curds.

 Where to Find the Best Hot Dogs in Boston

 Where to Find Boston's Best Ice Cream Sandwiches

 It’s no wonder that a proud baseball town places the humble hot dog on a pedestal.
 There are plenty of franks to be had at Fenway, of course, but when you’re craving something a little more adventurous—say, wrapped in bacon and buried under bonito flakes—here’s where to find Boston’s best topped hot dogs.

 A bacon-sheathed Pearl hot dog loaded up with refried beans, Longhorn cheese, chipotle mustard, crema, and roasted salsa, the Mexican Dog was formerly a delicacy only found at Lone Star Taco Bar’s Cambridge location.
 But since the Allston outpost expanded next door with a bigger kitchen, bar, and patio, this unbeatable behemoth was added to the menu.
 Now, no matter what side of the river you’re on, you’re never far from this smoky, spicy, salty creation, and a cold can of Tecate to wash it down with.